gauravjain0377/Streamsflex/README.md

 ## Streamsflex

-Premium, responsive, and creator‑focused video streaming platform — built with React, Node.js, MongoDB, and ImageKit.
+Premium, responsive, and creator‑focused video streaming platform — built with React, Node.js, MongoDB, and Cloudinary.

 Streamsflex lets you upload long‑form videos once and deliver them seamlessly across desktop, tablet, and mobile with a YouTube‑style experience: custom player, instant thumbnails, watch analytics, likes, and a focused admin dashboard.
-The project is structured as a single repository containing both the **frontend (Vite + React + TypeScript)** and the **backend (Express + MongoDB + ImageKit)** so it can be developed and deployed end‑to‑end with minimal friction.
+The project is structured as a single repository containing both the **frontend (Vite + React + TypeScript)** and the **backend (Express + MongoDB + Cloudinary)** so it can be developed and deployed end‑to‑end with minimal friction.

 ---